turingschool/curriculum/source/topics/sinatra_with_active_record.markdown

 ### Putting Things Where They Belong

+For the moment all of our code lives in the test file.
 We need to move the project code out of our test.

 #### Separating out Library Code